 Let’s just say I wasn’t quite as well received and indulged as I had been as a kid at Iowa City’s GM dealer.
 Perhaps I was too young to notice or care back then.
 But the silver 6.9 sitting behind the left window there was locked, and the aloof and cool salesman eyeing me gave no indication of having it be anything otherwise.

-That price, inflation adjusted, comes to about $150-$160k, almost exactly what Daimler asks for one of its 600 SEL sedans today.
-That does come with power seats.
+That price, inflation adjusted, comes to about $200k (in 2022), almost exactly what Daimler asks for one of its Mercedes-Maybach sedans today.
+That does come with power seats, along with a slew of other conveniences.
 And I imagine a typical twenty-four year old would feel about the same inability to relate to its price.

-The difference is whether twenty four year-olds even aspire to that kind of thing.
-My youngest son did, when he was sixteen or so, purely for its “gangsta” image.
-At nineteen, he’s well over it.
+The difference is whether twenty four year-olds even aspire to that kind of thing anymore.
 An impressive ride, undoubtedly, but utterly lacking in the German folk-soul that had us drooling over the 6.3 and 6.9 in its day.
 The long decline of Mercedes; and it all started when they put in power seats.

 These things were never “common”, but I remember seeing them periodically around Mill Valley in the late seventies/early eighties.
 Regular 450SELs were common as dirt.